Analysis | What can the U.S. do to stop Russia?

 1. A no-fly zone

-This is top of Zelensky’s wishlist and a nonstarter for the U.S. and NATO.
+This is at the top of Zelensky’s wish list — and a nonstarter for the United States and NATO.

 To U.S. leaders, setting up a no-fly zone is too similar to sending U.S. troops to Ukraine to fight Russia.

-A no-fly-zone order bans aircraft in a specified area.
+A no-fly zone bans aircraft in a specified area.
 But someone needs to be able to enforce it.
-So if NATO imposes a no-fly zone over Ukraine, NATO would be responsible for patrolling the area and shooting down Russian planes that enter it, which would risk pulling the United States and its allies directly into the war.
+So if NATO imposes a no-fly zone over Ukraine, NATO would be responsible for patrolling the area and possibly shooting down Russian planes that enter it, which would risk pulling the United States and its allies directly into the war.

-“That’s a world war when Americans and Russia start shooting at one another,” President Biden said to NBC’s Lester Holt in February.
-He hasn’t wavered once from that position.
-And most members of Congress agree with him that taking this step to try to end Ukraine’s war could create more war.
+“That’s a world war when Americans and Russia start shooting at one another,” President Biden told NBC’s Lester Holt in February.
+He hasn’t wavered from that position.
+And most members of Congress agree with him that taking such a step to try to end Ukraine’s war could create a wider one.

-“Starting World War Three is certainly not in our national security interests,” White House press secretary Jen Psaki said recently.
+“Starting World War III is certainly not in our national security interests,” White House press secretary Jen Psaki said recently.

-“It is combat,” said John Kirby, spokesman for the Pentagon, describing to ABC how he participated in enforcing a no-fly zone decades ago.
+“It is combat,” said John Kirby, a spokesman for the Pentagon, describing to ABC how he participated in enforcing a no-fly zone decades ago.
 “You have to be willing to shoot and to be shot at.”

-2. Get Ukraine fighter jets
+2. Fighter jets

 “If you can’t do [a no-fly zone], at least get me planes,” Zelensky told members of Congress in a recent call.
 He repeated that request Wednesday.

 This ask is slightly more plausible than a no-fly zone, but only slightly.
-The Biden administration seems to want to help get Ukraine jets but can’t figure out how without risking Russia aggression.
+The Biden administration seems to want to help get Ukraine jets but can’t figure out how without risking Russian aggression.

-As a result, it hasn’t completely ruled out this ask, but administration officials have also been firm that they don’t see a world in which the U.S. plays a major role in helping get Ukraine fighter jets.
+As a result, it hasn’t completely ruled out this request, but administration officials have also been firm that they don’t see a scenario in which the United States plays a major role in helping get Ukraine get fighter jets.

 Zelensky is asking for Russian-made MiG-29 fighter jets, which Ukrainian pilots are trained to fly.
 (You’ll hear politicians call them “MiGs” for short.)

 The Biden administration has emphasized that other countries can give whatever they want to Ukraine.
 Poland in particular has quite a few of the fighter jets Zelensky wants.
-But the last country seen with these planes is probably going to be deemed a target by Russia.
-Last week Poland tried to offer the United States the opportunity to deliver the planes, but the Washington quickly shut the door on that.
+But any country attempting to supply MiGs to Ukraine might be deemed a target by Russia.
+Last week, Poland tried to offer the United States the opportunity to deliver the planes, but Washington quickly shut the door on that.

-“If you’re Russia and see planes take off at a U.S. or NATO air base and flying at you, you might think those planes are coming to attack you, prompting you to prepare or even carry out actions against U.S. military,” said a spokesman for the National Security Council.
+“If you’re Russia and see planes take off at a U.S. or NATO air base and flying at you, you might think those planes are coming to attack you, prompting you to prepare or even carry out actions against the U.S. military,” said a spokesman for the National Security Council, speaking on the condition of anonymity under ground rules set by the administration.
 “And that’s how we get into a situation where we are risking direct conflict with a nuclear power.”

-Another idea is to drive the planes into Ukraine, which is likely how many Western weapons are getting into the country.
-But this NSC official said a plane is much more complicated — you’d have to take it apart, put it on a truck, then have trained technicians assemble it in the middle of a war zone.
-It’s just not practical, he said, especially when U.S. officials feel like Ukraine is doing a pretty good job of shooting down Russian warplanes using missiles on the ground.
+Another idea is to transport the planes into Ukraine on the ground, which is probably how many Western weapons are getting into the country.
+But the NSC official said a plane is much more complicated — you’d have to take it apart, put it on a truck, then have trained technicians reassemble it in the middle of a war zone.
+It’s just not practical, he said, especially when U.S. officials think Ukraine is doing a pretty good job of shooting down Russian warplanes using ground-based missiles.

 Still, the Biden administration is under quite a bit of pressure from Congress to help deliver these jets, which have taken on a symbolism of their own.